-Whether you’re a newly qualified driver hitting the open road for the first time, or a seasoned veteran whose driving skills have been etched into your muscle memory, safe driving is essential at any stage of life, and accidents can happen at any time, no matter how long you’ve been driving for.
+Whether you’re a newly qualified driver hitting the open road for the first time, or a seasoned veteran whose driving skills have been etched into your muscle memory, safe driving is essential at any stage of life, and accidents can happen at any time, regardless of if you’ve had driving lessons and no matter how long you’ve actually been driving for.

 Staying safe on the road is essential not only for you but for the safety of others, too, such as fellow drivers, pedestrians, motorcyclists and cyclists, which is why these 4 driving hacks should help you.